&Beyond the company

-&Beyond is one of Africa's most comprehensive eco-tourism companies.
+&Beyond is one of Africa’s leading luxury experiential companies.
 We at &Beyond are deeply committed to the renaissance of Africa, her wildlife and all her people.
-The company has founded, developed and funded the &Beyond Foundation, now an independent, non-profit organization initiating projects on behalf of &Beyond and other rural African communities.
+The company founded, developed and funded the then &Beyond Foundation, now an independent, non-profit organization – Africa Foundation – initiating projects on behalf of &Beyond and other rural African communities.
 In our vision for Africa, we promote the belief that the wisest use of our wild places is through the development of multi-use tourism, for the benefit not only of travelers, but also for the rural communities who live among our enormously rich wildlife heritage.

-The group operates offices in Johannesburg, Cape Town, Maun, Swakopmund, Nairobi, Arusha, Harare and Victoria Falls to fulfill administrative requirements for the business components.
+The group operates offices in Johannesburg, Cape Town, Maun, Nairobi, Arusha, Stone Town, Miami and Dheli to fulfill administrative requirements for the business components.

 The sections that follow describe &Beyond, the procedures for making a request for any of &Beyond’s records of information and, if necessary, the procedures for lodging an internal appeal in terms of the Promotion of Access to Information Act No.2 of 2000 (“the Act”).

 &Beyond has centralized the receipt of requests and appeals at its head office so that it is able to track them, respond within the timeframes set by the Act.

 The aim of this Manual is to facilitate the request for access to records of the company as provided for in the Act, as amended from time to time, and including the regulations promulgated in terms of the Act.